OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 ### How to change the initial date of a calendar?

-In this sample, the date where the calendar will be positioned when is initialized is setted:
+In this sample, the date where the calendar will be positioned when is initialized is set:

 ```JavaScript
     this._metadata.elements.calendar.attributes.initialDate = '2025-01-06';